it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Provider_Submission.md

 ** Etc

 *The lack of architecture documentation and diagrams will not exclude a pilot participant from the program.
 The pilot program will work with the provider to create documentation and diagrams which are missing.*

+make sure there is a design representation that is actually reviewable.
+That doesnâ€™t mean you need 300 pages with inch-perfect UML specifications and mathematical proofs.
+But it also doesnâ€™t mean a random bunch of box and line pictures with no description of what those boxes and lines are supposed to represent.
+Identify the views that you need in order to depict the system qualities that are important.
+Then use a notation that other people understand.
+UML, Archimate, or whatever.

 ### Process Descriptions